-Congress accuses Tejasvi Surya, his uncle of taking bribes for vaccines at private hospital
+Congress accuses BJP MP Tejasvi Surya, his uncle of taking bribes for vaccines at private hospital

-Party leader Pawan Khera called for registration of an FIR and their arrest.
+Party leader Pawan Khera called for an FIR to be registered and their arrest.

 The Congress on Saturday accused Bharatiya Janata Party MP Tejasvi Surya and Basavanagudi MLA Ravi Subramanya of making profits by being involved in a vaccine commission scam in Karnataka during the devastating second wave of the coronavirus pandemic.